ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

         {

             var apiInstance = new DefaultApi();
-            var text = text_example;  // string | The text in which food items such as dish names and ingredients should be detected in.
+            var text = text_example;  // string | The text in which food items, such as dish names and ingredients, should be detected in.

             try
             {